Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Smythes Creek is lower than average nationally.
-The median income is $51,493 and the average is $60,204.
-This contrasts with Rest of Vic.'s median income of $50,954 and average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Smythes Creek would be approximately $55,741 (median) and $65,171 (average) as of September 2025.
-According to the 2021 Census, household income ranks at the 74th percentile ($2,132 weekly), while personal income is at the 52nd percentile.
-The data shows that 39.5% of residents (1,080 people) fall into the $1,500 - 2,999 income bracket, aligning with metropolitan regions where this cohort represents 30.3%.
-After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Smythes Creek had a median taxpayer income of $51,493 and an average income of $60,204 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, contrasting with Regional Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $55,741 (median) and $65,171 (average).
+According to the 2021 Census figures, household income ranks at the 74th percentile ($2,132 weekly), while personal income sits at the 52nd percentile.
+The income bracket of $1,500 - 2,999 captures 39.5% of Smythes Creek's community (1,080 individuals), aligning with Regional Vic.'s representation of this cohort at 30.3%.
+After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income